Strengthening MARAC for a Safer Future

 The conference will finish at around 4pm.

-• This conference is kindly funded by XXX, so tickets are free for all attendees.
+• This conference is brought to you by the SafeLives Safer Sooner Project, thanks to funding from the Scottish Government’s Delivering Equally Safe Fund, so tickets are free for all attendees.

 • MARAC professionals, partners, and policymakers working in Scotland.